Campus Operations and Reopening

-Masks will be required for all common indoor spaces at the Saskatoon, Regina and Prince Albert campuses until further direction is provided by the university.
+Face masks will be required for all spaces at the Saskatoon, Regina and Prince Albert campuses until further direction is provided by the university.

 USask is following the best public health evidence available to create and maintain healthy work and learning environments.
 A face mask covering your nose and mouth protects those around you as COVID-19 is spread through breathing, coughs, sneezes, and respiratory secretions.
 Non-medical masks or cloth face-coverings help limit the dispersion of coughs/sneezes; can reduce the frequency of face touches; and in combination with social distancing and good hand hygiene, have been shown to reduce your risk of illness.

 Many times, pre-symptomatic individuals can spread the virus for up to 48 hours before showing symptoms.
 In addition, up to 25 per cent of people who have the virus show no symptoms, so even if you feel fine, a face mask can still protect those around you in the event you are asymptomatic.